plone/documentation/manage/installing/installation_windows10_wsl.rst

 Plone CLI
 =========

-We use Plone CLI here to work with Plone.
+We use Plone CLI to work with Plone.
 Plone CLI is a command line interface for creating Plone packages, as also for building and starting Plone.
-Plone CLI need to be installed on the subsystem by typing the following command.

-It is installed as a global user-package, so that it can be used for several projects.
-Plone CLI's newest release will be pulled immediately.
-While at it we install also the latest Pip first.
-Pip is a Python package installer.
+Before,the latest version of pip has to be installed.
 It pulls released Python packages from the `Python Package Index <https://pypi.org/>`_ and installs them in the current Python environment.

 .. code-block :: console